Tweedsmuir South Provincial Park

 Tweedsmuir South Provincial Park is a provincial park covering parts of the eastern Kitimat Ranges, northern Pacific Ranges, and the Rainbow Range in British Columbia, Canada.
 It was established on May 21, 1938 in the western interior of the province, to protect its important natural features.
-Tweedsmuir Provincial Park is located on the unceded ancestral territory of the Nuxalk Nation.
 The park hosts a variety of recreation activities for visitors.
 This park encompasses a range of diverse species in this park including bears, moose, and various fish.
 There are also a few at risk species in this park.

 First Nations

-South Tweedsmuir Provincial Park is located on the unceded ancestral territory of the Nuxalk Nation.
-The Nuxalk people have inhabited the land for thousands of years.
-No treaties with the government of BC or Canada have ever been signed by the Nuxalk Nation.
-Additionally, no land has ever been sold to Canada or BC by the Nuxalk Nation.

 For the Nuxalk people, salmon from South Tweedsmuir's waterways have had significant cultural and economic importance.
 Salmon served, and continues to serve, as a reliable, important food source.
 In 2005-2015, sockeye salmon spawners in South Tweedsmuir's Atnarko River diminished in numbers from 30,000 to 2,500.
 In a recovery plan, made by the Nuxalk Nation, three key recovery strategies were suggested: improve general knowledge of the sockeye’s ecology, conduct a quality analysis of the river water, and synthesis of data from previous conservation measures.
 It is uncertain if these strategies are currently being implemented by the government.